 - Randomized Surveillance: ONC-ACBs are also permitted, at their discretion, to conduct randomized surveillance of certified health IT.

 Note that a complaint does not always trigger surveillance activities.
 ONC-ACBs are required to receive, log, and assess complaints for validity and to determine whether there is cause to investigate.

-When an ONC-ACB determines a Complete EHR or Health IT Module does not meet a requirement of its certification, the product is considered “non-conforming,” and the ONC-ACB must notify the health IT developer of the finding.
+When an ONC-ACB determines a Health IT Module does not meet a requirement of its certification, the product is considered “non-conforming,” and the ONC-ACB must notify the health IT developer of the finding.
 The health IT developer must then work with the ONC-ACB to develop a corrective action plan (CAP) to resolve the identified deficiency(ies) that led to the finding(s) of non-conformity and bring the product back into compliance.
 CAPs must contain certain required elements, including:

 - A description of the non-conformity(ies) and related deficiency(ies);

 - How widespread the problem may be across the health IT developer’s other customers and users;